 Okay.
 Listen up, when this article was first published back in August of 2018, this is what I wrote and what it was like…

 “Food abroad isn’t exactly the healthiest.
 I went from eating a mostly vegetarian diet back home to eating chicken or choosing to starve.
 Asia is also world-famous for stir-frying EVERYTHING, so expect to eat the greasiest, most delicious food in the world!
 You’d think with all of the walking that we do that we would stay in good shape, but it fluctuates.
 Without any real western gym around, it’s hard to strength train unless you’re trekking mountains.
 Although we LOVE trekking, trails are not available everywhere we go.
 We have fully embraced the fact that some weeks we’re going to look like fitness models, and others we are going to feel fat.
 The lifestyle is still worth it.”

-Now just days away from 2021, the world is a totally different ballgame.
+Now, the world is a totally different ballgame.
 Staying in shape while traveling is easier than ever.
 My husband and I transitioned into a mostly vegan diet without any issues in most of Asia.
 Given, there are a few countries (I’m looking at you, Vietnam) where having dietary restrictions is complicated.
 But every city we’ve visited in the last year has had a proper gym, healthy food options, and plenty of ways to keep yourself fit on the road.
 With that said, if you’re too lazy to get yourself to the gym, and don’t have the discipline to choose healthy food, you’re going to run into trouble.

 You Make the Coolest Friends when you Become a Traveller